smandad1/PIM_Activation_Python/README.md

 Upcoming updates:

 - Will come up with the timing diff from the powershell script vs this solution.
+- Will add alias so that you can run the command from anywhere.
 - Will add more cli options on `starts-with` and `contains` which will activate only the ones that satisfy the conditions.